 Nidal al-Mughrabi, “Influential Muslim cleric visits Hamas-controlled Gaza,” Reuters, May 9, 2013, http://www.reuters.com/article/2013/05/08/us-palestinians-gaza-cleric-idUSBRE94714Y20130508.

 CEP has documented 15 extremist individuals and organizations with ties to Yusuf al-Qaradawi.

-Qaradawi-led organizations have provided ideological and material support to terrorist groups.
+Qaradawi-led organizations provided ideological and material support to terrorist groups.
 The U.S. government designated the Qaradawi-chaired Union of Good charity in 2008 for providing financial support to Hamas.
 Until November 2018, Qaradawi served as president of the International Union of Muslim Scholars, which Saudi Arabia, Egypt, the United Arab Emirates, and Bahrain designated a terrorist organization in February 2017 for the group’s “work to promote terrorism through the exploitation of Islamic discourse....”

-Qaradawi has declared that the “abduction and killing of Americans in Iraq is a [religious] obligation” and defended suicide bombings as “heroic operations of martyrdom.”
+Qaradawi previously declared that the “abduction and killing of Americans in Iraq is a [religious] obligation” and defended suicide bombings as “heroic operations of martyrdom.”
 Qaradawi has also called for Muslims around the world to become foreign fighters in Syria and supported “jihad until death” against Israel.